khofstadter/CS220-AU-navigating-the-digital-world/README.md

 - screencast for audio-video and other production tools

 ### by week 6
-- write an article about sensemaking
+- write an article about sensemaking, use
+  - notes in this repo
+  - notes in bcmi/sensemaking draft (find RW pdf to fine tune notes in external HDD)

 ### by week 7
 did I address all of these: